Proxy Voting Policy

 - A director or executive officer of the issuer has a personal relationship with a member of the relevant investment team or other employee of CenterSquare that may affect the outcome of the proxy vote.

-Each person who serves as a proxy administrator (“Proxy Administrator) as further defined below, is a member of an investment team, or serves on the Proxy Voting Committee shall, on at least an annual basis, certify:
+Each person who is a member of the Proxy Administrator, as further defined below, is a member of the investment team, or serves on the Proxy Voting Committee shall, on at least an annual basis, certify:

 - They have not been unduly influenced by an issuer or other third party to vote in a particular manner.